whhsiao/Eigenvectors-of-Random-Matrices-Overlap-of-Ground-States/README.md

 Neither did I want to steal the thunder, and nor did I possess the technical skills to do so.
 It came across me that if one was aiming to deduce any result for two general _A_ s, such property could probably holds true for two arbitrarily selected _A_ s.
 This naive idea led to some simulation results of the ground state overlaps.

 This idea is implemented as follows.
 I initialize two matrix's _A_, _B_, the entries of each of which are uniformly generated random number over a range.
 Two asymmetric Hermitian matrices are constructed with i(_A_ - _A_^T)/4 and i(_B_ - _B_^T)/4.
 They then can be diagonalized, and the overlap of the ground states can be computed.
 Repeating this process for a couple of times, we can plot the histogram of the distribution of the magnitude of overlaps.
 In the following I plot the histograms after 10000 iterations with different matrix sizes (4 by 4, 20 by 20, 40 by 40).
 The index _i_ denotes the range of random number.
+(When there are _N_ fermions in the problem, the matrix will be of size 2 _N_ by 2 _N_.)

 ![The distributions of overlaps](https://github.com/whhsiao/Eigenvectors-of-Random-Matrices-Overlap-of-Ground-States/blob/master/distributions.png)

+## Fitting the distribution for Fairly large dimensions
+The above rows suggest that they may form some kind of distributions especially when the number of fermions become large.